Spain is home to many beautiful and historical locations, but the two most popular tourist destinations are Barcelona and Madrid.

 Introduction: Barcelona vs Madrid

-Whether you're visitors in Spain or you live in this beautiful country, there are a lot of different things to consider when picking which of these cities is the best spot for a vacation.
+Whether you're a visitor to Spain or you live in this beautiful country, there are a lot of different things to consider when picking which of these cities is the best spot for a vacation.

 This section will start things off with a general idea of what to expect in each city, as well as a list of the most commonly asked questions.